-For further information see: Child Safeguarding Requirement for GP Training
+For further information see: Adult and Child Safeguarding Requirements

 2) CPR and AED training

 In order to meet the requirements for CCT, trainees need to provide certificated evidence of CPR/AED training that is still valid by the last day of training.
-See: CPR, AED, out of hours and child safeguarding requirements
+See: CPR, AED and Safeguarding requirements

 Note that this evidence needs to be present to be viewed at the final ARCP panel.
 It is not sufficient to state that a “course has been booked”.

 Organisations are also likely to expect trainees to be up to date with refresher training for CPR/AED during other placements (such as General practice, ED, Medicine), and it is each organisation’s responsibility to ensure that this is the case.

 3) Other “Mandatory” training